 Zhang et al (2015) GABAB receptor upregulates fragile X mental retardation protein expression in neurons.
 Sci Rep 5 10468 PMID: 26020477

 Do you know of a great paper that uses GS 39783 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for GS 39783